Do It Yourself

 I have heard adults saying they want their kid to learn how to draw and nature journal because they wish they’d had the opportunity when they were younger.
 But if we insist upon them learning how to do it for this reason alone, it can just hurt our relationships, especially if we also expect them to be grateful for it.
 You have to ask yourself first, “Is this really about them and what they want and need, or is it about me?”
 Don’t push something on someone else just because you think you should.

 So then what happens if you start nature journaling or have been doing it for awhile, and you’re still meeting resistance or disinterest?
-I have some ideas to help with that which I will write about more in future posts, but for now I want to emphasize that it does make a difference, even if it’s not obvious right away.
+I have some ideas to help with that which I will write about more in future posts, but for now I want to emphasize that being an example of someone interested in nature journaling does make a difference, even if it’s not obvious right away.
 It shows them what is possible, and you never know when they might change their mind.
 All children go through stages of embracing and discarding interests.
 Keep offering the option to them, and don’t give up!

 One last point — you don’t have to be “good” at nature journaling for it to be worthwhile.
-In fact, demonstrating your learning, your mistakes, your messy sketches, gives kids a sense that they can do it, too… but I’ll get into that more in my next post about growth mindset!
+In fact, demonstrating your learning, your mistakes, your messy sketches, gives kids a sense that they can do it, too… I address this in more detail in my post about growth mindset.